 It is a term of every residential tenancy agreement on the part of the lessor that there is not any legal impediment of which, at the time of entering into the agreement, the lessor had or ought reasonably to have had knowledge to occupation of the premises as a residence for the period of the tenancy.

-[Section 41 amended by No. 60 of 2011 s.
+[Section 41 amended: No. 60 of 2011 s.
 40 and 89.]

 42. Lessor’s responsibility for cleanliness and repairs